Patriotic Union (Colombia): Legacy

-Possible Legal Action/Reparation
+Possible legal action and reparations

 On February 4, 2004, Vice president Francisco Santos announced that the Colombian state had reached an official agreement with the Reiniciar NGO, which represents a number of victims belonging the UP and the Communist Party, who had presented their cases before the IACHR earlier.
 In addition to an estimated 1.163 homicide victims, 120 forced disappearances, 43 attack survivors, and more than 250 victims of threats were represented by the NGO.

 The agreement would mean that the Colombian state has accepted that it is legally obliged to begin to seek a final compromise with the victims, which should provide an investigation of the crimes and judicial sanction for those responsible, in addition to a degree of moral and economic reparation.
 Critical observers have mentioned that the government's negotiations with the paramilitaries could run contrary to this compromise, if not properly handled.

 The incident was sponsored by the OAS, as a result of which the state is theoretically forced to comply with it as much as with any international treaty, as an alternative to any eventual direct IACHR decision.
 The announcement apparently did not receive much press coverage at the time and further developments, if any, have not been made public yet.
 Vice President Santos stated that he hopes that a solution is reached before the government's term ends in 2006.